 1. Ways to Increase Metabolism,

 2. Fat Burning Foods,

 4. Strength and Weight Training.

-Meanwhile, below is the first of those links.
+Meanwhile, below is the first of those page links.

 Books for slow metabolism and weight gain

-The books are available at Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, and sometimes as hardbacks.
-If you enjoyed the slow metabolism and weight gain page, these books are excellent further reading suggestions.
+The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
+If you found the metabolism and weight gain page informative, these books are excellent further reading.

 On most pages of our website, we aim to recommend the very best books available according to the topic of each page.
 We endeavor to make the best suggestions based on experience and our many years of work and research in the fields of health and fitness.
 We suggest only books that we have read and can wholly commend.